huashen218/MultiTurnCleanup/README.md

-# MultiTurnCleanup: A Benchmark for Multi-Turn SpokenConversational Transcript Cleanup
+# MultiTurnCleanup: A Benchmark for Multi-Turn Spoken Conversational Transcript Cleanup

 MultiTurnCleanup is a targeted dataset for multi-turn spoken conversational transcript cleanup.